jayxiong007/lazymigson/README.md

-# NoSQL Lazy Schema Migration Library
+# Lazy Schema Migration Library for JSON/BSON entities

-This is a golang library for on-the-fly/lazy migrations.
+This is a golang library for on-the-fly/lazy migrations for JSON/BSON entities.

 When doing migrations, it can be difficult to execute stop-the-world migrations and migrate all the data at once.
 This is a library that shall enable the